koppanyh/kopForth/README.md

    - This contains the word definitions for stack and address operators
  - kfWordsString.h
    - This contains the word definitions for string/char related stuff
+ - kfWordsFile.h
+   - This contains the word definitions for file access operations
  - kfWordsIntComp.h
    - This contains the word definitions for the shell interpreter and compiler
  - main.c